 - 5.5.
 Local Authority Collected Waste (LACW) is made up of household waste collected at the kerbside from individual households (or taken by householders to a local authority recycling centre/civic amenity site) and also any non-household waste that is collected by the local authority from local businesses (also known as trade waste). - 5.6.
 The amount of LACW waste generated each year has remained relatively stable over the last ten years, ranging between around 540,000 and 593,000 tonnes per year.
-In 2021 just under 593,000 tonnes of LACW was produced within the Plan area.
+In 2021 just under 593,000 tonnes of LACW was produced within the Plan area. - 5.7.
 Since the publication of the Waste Core Strategy recycling rates have slowed and, in some cases, fallen.
-In 2021, the average across the plan area for household waste recycling rate was at 38%. - 5.7.
-As the Plan looks ahead to 2038 it is important to ensure it can meet long-term needs as well as adapt to short term changes.
-Regular monitoring will be carried out to assess how well the Plan is performing.
-The proposed monitoring and implementation framework for the Plan is set out in Chapter 9 of this document.
+In 2021, the average across the plan area for household waste recycling rate was at 38%, with 6.2% of household waste sent to landfill.